 Although it is expected that the solicitation of proxies will be primarily by mail, proxies may also be solicited by telephone or email by employees or agents of AltaGas.
-AltaGas has also retained Morrow Sodali Canada Ltd. ("Morrow Sodali") as its proxy advisor and proxy solicitation agent to assist with the solicitation of votes from Shareholders.
+AltaGas has also retained Morrow Sodali Canada Ltd. ("Morrow Sodali") as its proxy advisor and proxy solicitation agent to assist with the solicitation of votes from Shareholders and to provide strategic services in the areas of capital markets intelligence, governance and shareholder engagement.
 The proxy solicitation agent will monitor the number of Shareholders voting and may contact Shareholders in order to increase participation in voting.
-In connection with the solicitation of proxies for the Meeting, Morrow Sodali is expected to receive a fee of \$40,000 plus reasonable out-of-pocket expenses.
-Pursuant to National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with clearing agencies, brokerage houses and other financial intermediaries to forward proxy solicitation material to the beneficial owners of Shares.
+In connection with the solicitation of proxies for the Meeting, Morrow Sodali is expected to receive a fee of \$45,000 plus reasonable out-of-pocket expenses.
+Pursuant to National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with clearing agencies, brokerage houses and other financial intermediaries to forward proxy solicitation material to the non-objecting beneficial owners of Shares.
 The cost of solicitation of proxies will be borne by AltaGas.

 AltaGas may utilize Broadridge Investor Communications Corporation's ("Broadridge") QuickVoteTM system, which involves non-objecting beneficial owners of Shares being contacted by Morrow Sodali, on behalf of management, to obtain voting instructions over the telephone and relaying them to Broadridge (on behalf of the Shareholder's intermediary).
 While representatives of Morrow Sodali are soliciting proxies on behalf of management, which is recommending that Shareholders vote in favour of all the resolutions, Shareholders are not required to vote in the manner recommended by management.
-The QuickVoteTM system is intended to assist Shareholders in placing their votes, however, there is no obligation by Shareholders to vote using the QuickVoteTM system, and Shareholders may vote (or change or revoke their votes) at any time and in any manner described in this Circular.
+The QuickVoteTM system is intended to assist Shareholders in placing their votes, however, there is no obligation on Shareholders to vote using the QuickVoteTM system, and Shareholders may vote (or change or revoke their votes) at any time and in any manner described in this Circular.
 Any voting instructions provided by a Shareholder will be recorded and such Shareholder will receive a letter from Broadridge (on behalf of the Shareholder's intermediary) as confirmation that his/her/its voting instructions have been accepted.